MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

     - **Survey**: Select the survey to be sent.
     - **Email**: Enter the recipient's email address.

+    > [!NOTE]
+    > - If you want to associate your survey invitation and response with Common Data Service, you must enter values in **Regarding** and **Recipient details** fields accordingly.
+    > - If you've used personalized data placeholders in your survey, those fields will be visible in this action and you can specify the values accordingly.
+More information: [Specify values in a flow](personalize-survey.md#specify-values-in-a-flow)

 7. Add a new step and select the action to send the email.
 In this procedure, we have used Outlook to send the survey.

 8. In the **Send an email** action, enter the following information: